RupertDSouza/Hangman/README.md

 ## Author

-This project was created as part of a test for 7EDGE.
+This project was created as part of a test for 7EDGE interview process.

 ---